 Whether sudden or expected, few life events have a greater impact on families than the death of a loved one, particularly a parent.
-Every family copes with grief in their own way.
-Grief is normal – it is not an illness or something to simply ‘get over’, and many people require bereavement support services to help them through this difficult period.
+Grief is normal – every family copes with it in their own way and it is not an illness or something to simply ‘get over’.
+Many people require bereavement support services to help them through this difficult period.

 You can also visit our national page on dealing with death and grief for more information.

-Hampshire County offers a rich variety of bereavement organisations that can offer support to tailored needs and circumstances.
-Age Space have put together a guide to the best services available across the county, for people who feel they may benefit from this support.
+Hampshire offers a rich variety of bereavement organisations that can offer support to tailored needs and circumstances.
+Age Space have put together a guide to the best services available across the county for people who feel they may benefit from this support.

 Cruse Bereavement Care